coderschool/react-week3-github/README.md

 )
 ```

-And let's add some styles to `App.css`
+And let's add some styles to `App.css`.
+If you need an introduction to CSS Flexbox, [here's a good resource](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ```CSS
 .holder {